DHTMLX/docs-todolist/docs/api/methods/deletetask_method.md

 ### Description

-@short: removes the specified task from the datastore
+@short: Removes the specified task from the datastore

 ### Usage